JediChou/jedi-md-book/03-PeronsalTarget/0301-Target.md

   * A MVVM framework create by JavaScript or TypeScript.
   * A simple and powerful CSS framework like Bulma.
   * A finace war game for big guys.

+* Labs: Create a local nuget server for local developers.